Simon Terodde

-Simon Terodde (born 2 March 1988) is a German professional footballer who plays as a striker for Bundesliga club Schalke 04.
+Simon Terodde (born 2 March 1988) is a German former professional footballer who played as a striker.

 He is the current goalscoring record holder of the 2.
-Bundesliga, with 172 goals, having been the season top-scorer four times, for VfL Bochum in 2016, VfB Stuttgart in 2017, 1.
+Bundesliga, with 177 goals, having been the season top-scorer four times, for VfL Bochum in 2016, VfB Stuttgart in 2017, 1.
 FC Köln in 2019 and Schalke 04 in 2022, winning the division title with all but Bochum.

 Football career

 MSV Duisburg

 Playing for MSV Duisburg, Terodde was the top goalscorer of the Under 19 Bundesliga West in the 2006–07 season scoring 21 goals.
 His first professional appearance for Duisburg came against FC Ingolstadt 04 in the 2.
 Bundesliga on 19 October 2008.

 In January 2009, he agreed to a contract extension until 2010 before joining Fortuna Düsseldorf of the 3.
 Liga on loan for the second half of the 2008–09 season.

 1. FC Köln

 After seven years, Terodde left Duisburg and signed a two-year contract with 1.
 FC Köln where he mostly played for the reserve team.
 In the summer of 2011 he joined Union Berlin on loan.
 In April 2012, he completed the transfer to Union Berlin on a permanent basis agreeing to a contract running until 2015.